Chest Pain and Breathing: Inhaling Deeply, Moving, or LyingBy Dr. Artour Rakhimov - Last updated on August 9, 2018

 How to get rid of a chest pain

 If you have persistent chest pain when inhaling (deeply), you need to slow down your breathing permanently and naturally so as to increase your body oxygenation up to a certain number for the DIY CP test (body oxygenation measured in seconds).
 This means you need to have slower and lighter breathing 24/7 (during sleep as well).
-This is a proven treatment and cure for chest pain,.
-With over this number for your body O2, you will be free from chest pain during sleep, after meals, during exercise and in other situations.
-(Only breathing deeply again may cause chest pain.)
-You can find this exact number rihght below here as your bonus content.
+This is a proven treatment and cure for chest pain.
+When you've reached a minimum number for your body O2, you will be free from chest pain during sleep, after meals, during exercise, and in other situations.
+You can find this exact number right below here as your bonus content.

 You also need to learn abdominal breathing, since those people who experience chest pain or sharp pain in the chest are also chest breathers.
 The links below provide more info about chest breathing, its treatment, the body-O2 test, and CO2-related effects.

 Or go back to Symptoms of Hyperventilation